 The country of Dominica as we saw it

 Stunning, absolutely stunning.
 And the saying is true: Dominica is so untouched, it's the only Caribbean island that Columbus would still recognize.
 That is probably the main reason two Pirates of the Caribbean movies were filmed there.

-Its Atlantic side is lush and green, with dramatic cliffs and picturesque beaches.
+The Atlantic side is far more lush and green, with dramatic cliffs and picturesque beaches.
 (Number One beach was one of our favorite spots.)

 What we loved

 - The good internet.

 - The incredibly friendly people.

 - Visiting the Carib territory and seeing a handmade dugout canoe drying by the side of the road.